Sammoh/SamTerry_Portfolio/README.md

 **Description**: Developed a global data system that includes lists of adjectives, nouns, and colors (restricted to non-neutral hues) for generating unique game objects.
 Implemented an editor tool to manage these objects, enabling filtering, selection, and color-based display.

 * Key Features:
-  - Random color selection from a predefined list
+  - Random color selection from a predefined list.
-  - Unique object naming from adjectives and nouns
+  - Unique object naming from adjectives and nouns.
-  - Editor tool to display and filter objects in a scene by name and color
+  - Editor tool to display and filter objects in a scene by name and color.
-  - Interactive click-to-select feature for GameObjects
+  - Interactive click-to-select feature for GameObjects.

 ---